 With over ten years in web development and design, Michael Rader has expertise and technical know-how.
 But more than a skilled technician, he is an entrepreneur and innovator who helps startup’s and new businesses identify and define their future with a unique, brandable business name.
-Michael Rader is the founder and CEO of Brandroot®, a leading dot-com domain name marketplace.
-He currently lives in San Diego, California where he runs Brandroot® and authors a blog dedicated to naming and brand name establishment.
+Michael Rader is the founder and CEO of Brandroot®, a leading .com domain name marketplace.
+He currently lives in Kailua-Kona, Hawaii where he operates the business and authors a blog dedicated to naming and brand name establishment.

 Brandroot Latest Posts

 Brandroot focuses only on content related to business naming.
 Before selecting the name of your venture it is important that you have a solid grasp of what you're in for.

 - Why Building a Strong Personal Brand Can Take Your Business to New HeightsWritten on Tuesday, 04 December 2018 11:18

 - How to Leverage Influencer Marketing While Keeping Brand IntegrityWritten on Saturday, 24 November 2018 10:54